1. Set up a Target Audience for the Website

 For example, if you try to load a website that is not responsive on a mobile phone browser, it will show misaligned images.
 What looks great on your desktop will probably go out of the frame in the mobile view.
 To avoid such problems, stick with modern website designs to give your users an exceptional website experience.

-Check out our web design services to know how we can help you build a responsive website.
+Check out our web design services in Mumbai to know how we can help you build a responsive website.

 10. Design an Accessible Website